Etelis/Payload-Obfuscation-using-Shannon-Encoding/README.md

 How Shannon Encoding Helps Bypass Anti-Virus
 --------------------------------------------

-Anti-virus software uses static signature detection to identify known malware by searching for specific patterns of bytes in the code.
-These patterns, known as signatures, are typically high-entropy patterns that are characteristic of malware.
+Anti-virus software uses static signature detection to identify known malware by searching for specific patterns of bytes, known as signatures, in the code.

+These signatures are often high-entropy patterns that are characteristic of malware.
+Shannon encoding can be used to reduce the overall entropy of the payload by inserting low-entropy patterns of bytes between chunks of the payload.

-By inserting a low-entropy pattern of bytes between chunks of the payload using Shannon encoding, the overall entropy of the payload is reduced.
-This makes it less likely to be detected by static signature detection, because the high-entropy chunks of the payload are separated by low-entropy patterns.
+This makes it less likely to be detected by static signature detection because the high-entropy chunks are separated by low-entropy patterns.

-When the payload is run, the low-entropy pattern is removed and the original payload is reconstructed in memory, allowing it to be executed.
-The high-entropy chunks of the payload are less likely to be detected by signature-based detectors, because the low-entropy pattern reduces the overall entropy of the payload.
+When the payload is run, the low-entropy pattern is removed and the original payload is reconstructed in memory for execution.
+This technique can make it less likely for signature-based detectors to identify the high-entropy chunks of the payload due to the reduced overall entropy.

 Features
 --------